 A key ‘goal’ of perspective is visual knowledge, but can we further break down this goal?
 Doubtless, a modicum of precision with respect to our terminology, can clarify matters.
 Perspective refers to any systematic process that produces: a detailed visual image, measurement, representation, model or view, of a three-dimensional object or scene.
 These are the Products of Perspective.

 Consequently, three goals of perspective can be identified.
 They are first viewing reality: observing spatial form; second, matching reality: surveying or modelling spatial form; and finally making representations of reality: copying / constructing images of spatial forms.
 These are the goals of perspective (in human terms), and it is clear that visual knowledge and images are fundamental to each type.

-Note a careful distinction that we are making between a perspective image, defined as a fixed visual representation, copy or picture of any dimensional thing, and a perspective view.
-A perspective view refers to the act of looking directly at the thing itself, being a ‘live aspect’, real-time sight or vision of a dimensional thing or apparent dimensional thing.
+Note a careful distinction that we are making between a perspective image, defined as a fixed visual representation, copy or picture of any three-dimensional thing, and a perspective view.
+A perspective view refers to the act of looking directly at the thing itself, being a ‘live aspect’, real-time sight or vision of a three-dimensional thing or apparent three-dimensional thing.
 Said view is in the form of an optical vista seen directly by the eye, captured in real-time by a camera or perspective instrument, or projected onto a screen or computer display.

 Perspective, in general, works to enable viewing, prescribing, matching, modelling, exploring, representing, and making images, of the physical world.
 These are the Functions of Perspective.